crownstone/bluenet/docs/PROTOCOL.md

 ![Keep Alive packet](../docs/diagrams/keep-alive-mesh-packet.png)

-If the length of the mesh control packet is 0, the existing keepalive message will be repeated.
+Deprecated: If the length of the mesh control packet is 0, the existing keepalive message will be repeated.
 This is used to delay the existing time outs by people who do not have permission to change the state.

 Type | Name | Length | Description
 --- | --- | --- | ---